The Ancient Emishi Hero Aterui and the 38-Year Tohoku War: Part 1 | The Hero of Isawa who Defeated the Imperial Army of Yamato

 For example, Hokkaido was confirmed as Japanese territory in 1869 (Meiji 2), and Okinawa, which was under American rule after the Pacific War, was returned to the mainland in 1972 (Showa 47)

-Even in ancient times, there was no clear national division called "Japan,"
+Even in ancient times,"Japan,"there wasn't a clearly defined national division called

 As the Yamato royal authority developed, it expanded its territory into the eastern and northeastern regions where the Emishi lived, resulting in conflicts between the two groups

-For the Emishi, this was also a form of resistance against domination and oppression, but the most intense and tense period in history was from the end of the Nara period to the beginning of the Heian period, and the conflict between Yamato and Emishi during this period is sometimes called the "Thirty-eight Years' War."
+For the Emishi, it was a form of resistance against domination and oppression, but the most intense and tense period in history was from the end of the Nara period to the beginning of the Heian period, and the conflict between Yamato and Emishi during this timethe "Thirty-Eight Years' War."is sometimes called

 At that time, several powerful leaders emerged from among the Emishi, who were said to have no wide-ranging coalition

-One of the most well-known figures Aterui , the chief of the Emishi tribe who was based in the area around Isawa in Mutsu Province, which is now Oshu City in Iwate Prefecture, from the end of the Nara period to the beginning of the Heian period.
+One of the most well-known figures among themAterui.
+He was the chieftain of the Emishi tribe, based in the area around Izawa in Mutsu Province (present-day Oshu City, Iwate Prefecture) from the late Nara period to the early Heian period.

 In this article, we will focus on Aterui and unravel the 38-year war that took place in the Tohoku region between the Yamato and Emishi